ireaneus/CDI/docs/ETP/ETPS2AssignmentPt3.md

 > **Romans 3:23; 6:23; 5:8**
 > *"for all have sinned and fall short of the glory of God"*
 > *"For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord."*
 > *"But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us."*
-> **Romans 10:9-10** *"that if you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved; 10for with the heart a person believes, resulting in righteousness, and with the mouth he confesses, resulting in salvation."*
+> **Romans 10:9-10** *"that if you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved; for with the heart a person believes, resulting in righteousness, and with the mouth he confesses, resulting in salvation."*
-> **10:13** *"for “Whoever will call on the name of the Lord will be saved.”*
+> **10:13** *for “Whoever will call on the name of the Lord will be saved.”*

 ## Class Exercise